 Digital8’s recording system is of the digital component type.
 This system employs the separate recording of a wide range of luminance (Y component) and color (R-Y/B-Y) signals.

-The result is color blur is minimized and picture quality enhanced.
+The result is color blur is minimized and picture quality is enhanced.

 Digital8 uses the PCM (Pulse Code Modulation) stereo recording system (16bit/48kHZ) for recording video and 12bit/32kHz for dubbing sound.